JayeshK10/Mask-vs-NoMask-Classification/README.md

 ## Structure of Code
 The code is divided into multiple selection.
-- A. Dependencies & Data Loading (imoprt neccesary libraries and data)
+- Dependencies & Data Loading (import neccesary libraries and data).
-- B. Latent Vector creation (Image to Latent Vector by feature extration.)
+- Latent Vector creation (Image to Latent Vector by feature extraction).
-- C. Data Preprocessing(For images make training testing set by ImageDataGenerator.
-For latent vector split into train/test , standardized data and reduced dimentioned data.)
+- Data Preprocessing (For images, make training testing set by ImageDataGenerator.
+For latent vector split into train/test, standardized data and reduced dimensioned data).
-- D. RF, MLP , KNN , SVM (Three Classification model.
+- RF, MLP, KNN, SVM (Three Classification models.
 Each model has 3 set {1.
 Normal Data, 2.
 Standardized Data , 3.
-Feature selection})
+Feature selection}).
-- E. CNN (A three layer CNN model for image classification)
+- CNN (A three layer CNN model for image classification).
 <!--
 ## Demonstration
 [The video refrence to code.(Drive link)]()